mdn/content/files/en-us/web/accessibility/aria/attributes/aria-pressed/index.md

 The value is "tri-state", meaning the value can be set to `true`, `false`, `mixed`, or `undefined` values.
 In the case of `aria-pressed`, like most tri-state value types, the default value is `undefined`.

 Toggle buttons require a full press-and-release cycle to change their value.
 Pressing and releasing it once changes the value to `true`.
 If it's pressed and released again, the value changes back to `false`.
-And so on.

 A value of `mixed` means that the values of more than one item controlled by the button do not all share the same value.